ramrom/rams_dot_files/cheatsheets/jenkins_cheatsheet.md

 # JENKINS
+A CI/CD open source tool

 ## API
 main reference: https://wiki.jenkins.io/display/JENKINS/Remote+access+API

 ### General Notes
 - can only query build numbers in known history (same as what u see in UI)
+- can create a api token and use basic auth to use the API

 ### Query/Read
 base job build ULR: `https://foojenkins.org/job/someJob/build/1`